Home

 Gaviota State Park

-A good reason to stick around this site is to observe a good low tide condition.. low tides will expose great tide pools that need exploring.
+A good reason to stick around this site is to observe a good low tide condition... low tides will expose great tide pools that need exploring.
 You will find them at the base of the cliffs just to the right or left of the beach.
-You can find crabs, mussels, and sea anemones doing their thing in the rock pools.
+You can see crabs, mussels, and sea anemones doing their thing in the rock pools.
 If you want to get your feet wet, there is a life guard on duty.

 If you are lucky, you may spot some sea lions